erikerlandson/coulomb/docs/coulomb-core.md

 [pre-defines](https://www.javadoc.io/doc/com.manyangled/coulomb-docs_3/latest/coulomb/conversion/standard/scala$.html)
 implicit unit conversions,
 based on `UnitConversion` context in scope.

+@:callout(info)
+The `coulomb` libraries themselves do not make use of Scala implicit conversions.
+You only need to import them if you want to use them in your own code.
+@:@

 Implicit quantity conversions can be used in typical Scala scenarios: